What is employers' liability insurance?

 Claims from ex-employees

-Since issues can take years to build, employers’ liability claims may appear further down the line.
-If an employee makes a claim after leaving the business, insurance could help.
+Employers’ liability claims may come later.
+If an ex-employee makes a claim, insurance could help.
 This applies if you were insured with us at the time of the alleged accident or exposure.

 Claims from temporary staff